European Union (EU) - Export requirements for fish and seafood

 - Products to which Animal Health attestations apply

-- Requests for product certification are to follow established procedures and are to be made through the submission of the Request for Export Certification to the EU – TRACES NT – Fish and Seafood – Canadian Food Inspection Agency which identifies the IMSOC # of the certificate submitted for validation in TRACES NT
+Requests for product certification are to follow established procedures and are to be made through the submission of the Request for Export Certification to the EU – TRACES NT – Fish and Seafood form.

 Note: CFIA will make every reasonable effort to validate the submitted certificate as quickly as possible.

-Box I.11 – Place of dispatch: will be completed with the name and address on the SFCR License of the vessel.
+Box I.11 – Place of dispatch: name and address on the SFC licence of the vessel

-Note: If a vessel is chosen as the place of loading in Box I.13, the vessel must be chosen from the list of "operators" as opposed to the list of "controlled locations".
-The "valid" designation for the profile will not appear if the "controlled location" selection is used when completing this section.
+Note: If a vessel is chosen as the place of loading in Box I.13, the vessel must be selected from the list of "operators" as opposed to the list of "controlled locations".
+The "valid" designation for the profile will not appear if the "controlled location" selection is used when completing this field.

-I.14 – Date and time of departure: must not precede the date of validation of the certificate in TRACES NT.
+Box I.14 – Date and time of departure: must not precede the date of validation of the certificate in TRACES NT

-I.15 – Means of transport: will be completed as "vessel" and the information pertaining to the harvest vessel will be entered.
+Box I.15 – Means of transport: will be completed as "vessel" and the information pertaining to the harvest vessel will be entered

 4. Labelling, packaging and marking requirements

-- Inner packages and containers for all fishery products exported to the EU must be labelled to indicate the unique establishment identifier, and the word "Canada" – known as the identification mark
+- Inner packages and containers for all fishery products exported to the EU must be labelled to indicate the establishment ID number, and the word "Canada" – known as the identification mark

 - Depending on the presentation of different products of animal origin, the identification mark may be applied directly to the product, the wrapping or the packaging, or be printed on a label affixed to the product, the wrapping or the packaging.
 The mark may also be an irremovable tag made of a resistant material